matthieugomez/LeastSquaresOptim.jl/README.md

 ```

 ## Memory
-The package has a particular emphasis on large problems.
-In particular, objects are updated in place at each method iteration: memory is allocated once and for all at the start of the function call.
+The package is written with large scale problems in mind.
+In particular, memory is allocated once and for all at the start of the function call ; objects are updated in place at each method iteration.

-You can avoid any initial allocation by directly passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
+You can even avoid initial allocations by directly passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.
-This allows to repeteadly solve a non linear least square problems with minimal memory allocatin.
+This may be useful when repeatedly solving non linear least square problems.
 ```julia
 rosenbrock = LeastSquaresProblemAllocated(x, fcur, rosenbrock_f!, J, rosenbrock_g!;
                                           optimizer = :dogleg, solver = :qr)